The International Journal of Regression Therapy

 Introduction

 In June of 2010 Kathy Talada came to see Virginia Waldron, a certified past life regressionist in Fayetteville, NY.
 Her goals were to figure out a few things about herself – about her purpose and some issues that she was struggling with in her personal life.
-She had been raised Catholic, but she needed to find a closer connection to her own spirituality and felt past life work would help her with that goal.
+She had been raised Catholic, but she needed to find a closer connection to her own spirituality and felt past life work would help … Read the rest

 Can A Past-Life Character Speak In a Foreign Language A Weight Loss Case: A Past-Life Regression Case of “Mei Ling” Who Spoke in Mandarin – Dr. Casey Chua (Is.23)